abstra-app/template-credit-card-reconciliation/README.md

   - Add purchase information to the Abstra Table;
   - Request the credit card holder to fill out a form via e-mail notification.

 **IMPORTANT:**
-    - Check for changes in the StarkBank API;
+  - Check for recent changes to the StarkBank API;
   - Configure the Hook in your StarkBank workspace with your POST URL.

 ### Justify Expense (Form):
   - Justify each pending expense;